Why Your Amigurumi Looks Weird: A Crochet Pattern Autopsy

 AUTOPSY FACTOR #1: THE INVISIBLE IMPACT OF YARN TENSION AND HOOK DRAG

-If we were to put your distorted amigurumi under a microscope, the first cause of death would almost certainly be inconsistent tension.
+If we were to put a distorted amigurumi under a microscope, the first cause of formlessness would almost certainly be inconsistent tension.
 But "tension" is a vague word.
 Let's get specific.
 We need to talk about "The Golden Loop" and "Hook Drag."

 Every single crochet stitch consists of three distinct movements: the yarn over, the pull through, and the completion.
 The loop you pull up after inserting your hook into the work is called the Golden Loop.
 This specific loop determines the height of your stitch.
 If you are stressed, rushing, or tired, you tend to yank this loop tighter.
 This makes your rows shorter.
-If your rows are shorter than the designer's rows, your sphere becomes an oval.
+If your rows are shorter than the designer's rows, your sphere transforms into a squashed oval.

 Patricia's Pro-Tip: "Never change hooks midway through a project, even if they are the same size in millimeters.
 I once lost a 4mm hook halfway through a bear's leg, bought a different brand 4mm to finish it, and the second leg was half an inch shorter.
 The millimeter size is the diameter of the shaft, but it tells you nothing about the friction coefficient of the material."